-The Company's results and operations have been and may continue to be adversely impacted by the COVID -19 pandemic and the recent economic downturn.
-The adverse effects include but are not limited to significant volatility in equity markets, decline in interest rates, increase in credit risk, strain on commodity markets and alternative long duration asset prices, foreign currency exchange rate volatility, increases in insurance claims, persistency and redemptions, and disruption of business operations.
+The Company's results and operations have been and may continue to be adversely impacted by COVID-19 and the economic environment.
+The adverse effects include but are not limited to significant market volatility, low interest rates, increase in credit risk, strain on commodity markets and alternative long-duration asset prices, foreign currency exchange rate volatility, increases in insurance claims, persistency and redemptions, and disruption of business operations.
 The breadth and depth of these events and their duration contribute additional uncertainty around estimates used in determining the carrying value of certain assets and liabilities included in these Consolidated Financial Statements.

-The uncertainty regarding key inputs used in establishing the carrying amounts of certain invested assets are outlined in the notes to these Consolidated Financial Statements.
+The uncertainty regarding key inputs used in establishing the carrying amounts of certain invested assets are outlined in note 3.
 The Company has applied appropriate measurement techniques using reasonable judgment and estimates from the perspective of a market participant to reflect current economic conditions.
 The impact of these techniques has been reflected in these Financial Statements.
 Changes in the inputs used could materially impact the respective carrying values.